olebole/irafdoc/doc/nproto.objmasks.rst

   <dt><b>bilinear [NX] [NY]</b></dt>
   <!-- Sec='DESCRIPTION' Level=0 Label='bilinear' Line='bilinear [NX] [NY]' -->
   <dd>The weights are the bilinear matrix product of triangular one dimensional
-  matrices of sizes given by the two numbers following the word <tt>"bilinear"</tt>.
+  matrices of sizes given by the two numbers following the word <span style="font-family: monospace;">"bilinear"</span>.
   The weights are described by the matrix product relation
   <pre>
       [1 ...
 (NX+1)/2 ...
 1] * Transpose{[1 ...
 (NY+2)/2 ...
 1]}